brainpower/bp-letsenc/README.md

 1. Clone this repository
 2. Install acme-tiny somewhere on your system.
+3. Make sure openssl is installed on your system.
-3. Open bp-lets.zsh using your favourite editor and set the variables to your liking.<br>
+4. Open bp-lets.zsh using your favourite editor and set the variables to your liking.<br>
    See the Confuguration section for more information and don't forget to set the path to acme_tiny.py!
-4. Create an account key if you haven't got one yet.
+5. Create an account key if you haven't got one yet.
 (See create-account action below)

 ## Actions